 When Elisabeth drives into Alice’s driveway, it’s a discovery.
 She and Nick had bought the house in a dilapidated state and made a list of renovations for it, which they called The Impossible Dream.
 Over the last 10 years, they have made that dream a reality.
 Alice loves the changes they’ve made and enjoys discovering how each of their ideas makes the house shine.

 The first surprise is that she is a class parent and hosting a social for the parents of her child who is in kindergarten on the night of her release from the hospital.
 Elisabeth tries to help her change the location of the event, but in the end, she gives up and simply agrees to host the social to avoid last-minute confusion.
-She had already made all the arrangement and it was a catered event.
+She had already made all the arrangements and it was a catered event.

 Alice has a few days reprieve before she meets the children since it’s Nick’s weekend with them.
 She explores Madison’s and Olivia’s rooms to learn about them.
 Tom has a notice to keep out on his door.
 She’s now a runner, her friendly neighbor hates her, she has a personal trainer and drinks coffee.
 And she’s dating the principal of her children’s school, Dominique.